 In the third cup competition of the season, the Glasgow Merchants Charity Cup, Queen's Park had been drawn against Rangers in the first semi-final.
 The tie took place at Third Lanark's Cathkin Park on Saturday 28 April before a crowd of 15,000.
 There was little between the sides in the early stages but Queen's began to get on top.
 In 25 minutes, after a period of sustained pressure, Tommy Waddell gave Queen's Park the lead after he combined beautifully with Willie Lambie.
 Then, before half-time, Bob McColl was bowled over by Rangers' defender Jock Drummond.
 The free kick into the goalmouth gave Johhny Lambie the opportunity to fire Queen's into a two-goal lead.
 Rangers were completely outplayed in the second half.
 The Ibrox men's goal had a number of lucky escapes but there was no further scoring.
 It was a brilliant victory for Queen's Park.

 Queen's Park's opponents in the Charity Cup Final were Celtic, who had beaten Third Lanark in the second semi-final.
 The match took place at Ibrox Park on Saturday 12 May 1894.
 The 12,000 or so spectators saw Queen's Park, with the benefit of a strong breeze, make the early running.
 However, their shooting was less accurate than against Rangers two weeks previously and there was no scoring at half-time.
-Queen's finally made the breakthrough when Johnny Lambie outpaced the Celtic defence and set up William Gulliland to open the scoring.
+Queen's finally made the breakthrough when Johnny Lambie outpaced the Celtic defence and set up Willie Gulliland to open the scoring.
 The lead was short-lived.
 Less than a minute later, either Jimmy Blessington or Joe Cassidy equalised from a Campbell pass.
 Celtic were now doing more of the attacking but Queen's Park were dangerous on the break.
-It was the Parkhead side, however, that got the winner when a Doyle free kick found Blessington six yards from goal and he fired the ball between the posts.
-Queen's tried their utmost to equalise but to no avail.
+It was the Parkhead side, however, that got the winner with five minutes remaining, when a Doyle free kick found Blessington six yards from goal and he fired the ball between the posts from an acute angle.
+Queen's tried their utmost to equalise but, with Bob Smellie and Tom Roberston both lame, were unable to do so.
 It was Celtic's cup.
 The beaten Spiders side was - Andrew Baird; Donald Sillars and Bob Smellie; John Gillespie, Tom Robertson and David Stewart; William Gulliland, Tommy Waddell, Bob McColl, Johnny Lambie and Willie Lambie.

 On the following Saturday, a Queen's Park XI was at Holm Park in Newton Stewart for a challenge match with a Newton Stewart and District select side, made up chiefly of Newton Stewart Athletic players.
 Bob McFarlane and Bill Sellar were the only two senior players in the Queen's Park line-up.
+Veteran Peter McCallum played in goal and William Sinclair of Cambuslang FC also featured.
 The others were second eleven men.
 What was described as a huge crowd saw Queen's Park win the game 10-3.

 The annual Queen's Park Sports took place at Hampden Park on Saturday 2 June 1894.
 Unfortunately, the weather broke down before the start of the meeting, with rain coming down in torrents.
 The adverse conditions had a drastic effect on the attendance and did the sportsmen no favours.